Exceptional faculty and staff, inspire, mentor and guide id8 High students on their academic journey.

 Rachel Hatch is a senior administrative professional and youth advocate with over 14 years experience in dynamic environments.
 She is over the moon to have the opportunity to join the collaborative learning community that Urban Discovery Academy has cultivated; and which Ideate Academy will continue to grow.

 Rachel believes strongly in volunteerism and currently volunteers as a Court Appointed Special Advocate for foster youth with Voices for Children.
 She also volunteers for Best Day Foundation, an organization that helps children with special needs build confidence and self-esteem through water sports.
-When she is not working or volunteering, Rachel enjoys spending time with her family, reading and listening to a ridiculous amount of podcasts.

 Instructional Leader for